"

 Create Inclusive and Welcoming Environments

-• Language Access: Provide language support services for families who do not speak English.
-Translate materials in to home languages.
+• Language Access: Provide language support services for families who do not speak the same language as the educators.
+Translate materials in to home languages and use interpreters during conferences.

-• Accessibility: Make the school physically accessible to all families.
+• Accessibility: Make the environment physically accessible to all families.
+For example, offer conferences via video for families with transportation barriers.

 Provide Clear and Relevant Information